 - irritation of your nose, throat, or lungs

-- a lung disease, such as chronic obstructive pulmonary disease (COPD), pneumonia, lung cancer, or cystic fibrosis.
+- a lung disease, such as chronic obstructive pulmonary disease (COPD), pneumonia, lung cancer, or cystic fibrosis

 - digestive conditions, such as gastroesophageal reflux disease (GERD).